testCodeV01/breath/README.md

 render_422 # Unprocessable Entity.
 render_500 # Internal Server Error.
 ```
-You can use these rescue methods in controllers like bellow.
+You can use these rescue methods in controllers like below.
 ```ruby
 class Users::HogeController < Users::ApplicationController
   def index